Redwing: Behaviour and ecology

-The movement occurs in the Autumn to early Winter and they often move at night making a "Tseep" contact call that can carry a long distance.
+Migration occurs between autumn and early winter, and the birds often move at night.
+Oftentimes, they may make a "Tseep" contact call that can carry a long distance.

 Breeding

-It breeds in conifer and birch forest and tundra.
+The redwing thrush breeds in conifer and birch forests, and the tundra.
 Redwings nest in shrubs or on the ground, laying four to six eggs in a neat nest.
 The eggs are typically 2.6 x 1.9 centimetres in size and weigh 4.6 grammes, of which 5% is shell, and which hatch after 12–13 days.
-The chicks fledge at 12–15 days, but the young remain dependent on their parents for a further 14 days.
+The chicks fledge 12–15 days after hatching, but the young remain dependent on their parents for another 14 days before they leave the nest.

 Feeding

-It is omnivorous, eating a wide range of insects and earthworms all year, supplemented by berries in autumn and winter, particularly of rowan Sorbus aucuparia and hawthorn Crataegus monogyna.
+The thrush is omnivorous, eating a wide range of insects and earthworms all year, supplemented by berries in autumn and winter, particularly of rowan Sorbus aucuparia and hawthorn Crataegus monogyna.

 Natural threats

-A Russian study of blood parasites showed that all the fieldfares, redwings and song thrushes sampled carried haematozoans, particularly Haemoproteus and Trypanosoma.
+A Russian study of blood parasites showed that many of the fieldfares, redwings and song thrushes sampled carried haematozoans, particularly Haemoproteus and Trypanosoma.